Jonathan Le Tocq: Chief Minister

-Peter Harwood resigned as Chief Minister on 25 February 2014.
-An election was held and Le Tocq was elected Chief Minister of Guernsey on 12 March 2014, a post he held until 4 May 2016, when it was won by Gavin St Pier.
+Peter Harwood resigned as Chief Minister on 25 February 2014 and Le Tocq was elected Chief Minister of Guernsey on 12 March 2014.

 In June 2014, Le Tocq hosted a meeting of the British–Irish Council at a hotel in Guernsey.
 The UK's Deputy Prime Minister Nick Clegg, Taoiseach of Ireland Enda Kenny, First Minister of Northern Ireland Peter Robinson and Deputy First Minister of Northern Ireland Martin McGuinness were among those attending.
 In January 2015, Le Tocq, and the Chief Minister of Jersey, Senator Ian Gorst, signed an agreement with La Manche and Lower Normandy to develop new links and strengthen existing relationships.
 Le Tocq and Gorst later paid a joint visit to Brussels on 5–7 May 2015, meeting with two EU Commissioners; Pierre Moscovici, the Commissioner for Economic and Financial Affairs, Taxation and Customs, and Lord Hill, the Commissioner for Financial Stability, Financial Markets and Customs Union.

+He lost the position on 4 May 2016, when it was won by Gavin St Pier.